-The HIGH-TOOL model is introduced successively during the project in order to facilitate the participation of users.
+The HIGH-TOOL model was introduced successively during the project in order to facilitate the participation of users.
 Its development has been divided into three stages: prototype, pre-final version and final version.

-The pre-final version is a Java-based tool, running at NUTS-2 level, and allows the analysis of a wider field of transport policies.
+The pre-final version is a Java-based tool, running at NUTS-2 level, and allowed the analysis of a wider field of transport policies.

-Output indicators of the model are largely based on policy targets of the White Paper 2011, the Roadmap for moving to a low-carbon economy in 2050 and the requirements of the European Commissionís Impact Assessment Guidelines.
-The HIGH-TOOL model will be calibrated against official statistics, and consistency between the model and the EU Reference Scenario 2013 will be ensured.
+Output indicators of the model are largely based on policy targets of the White Paper 2011, the Roadmap for moving to a low-carbon economy in 2050 and the requirements of the European Commission's Impact Assessment Guidelines.
+The HIGH-TOOL model was calibrated against the EU Reference Scenario 2013.
 The HIGH-TOOL database is closely linked to ETISplus.